 8. Give Them A Break

 Don’t fill up their every minute – no one wants that.
 You’ll need a break just as much as your guest will!
+Elderly guests especially appreciate some down time when they can snooze, read the paper or simply go for a walk themselves.
 Go do something alone, but do set a time limit – “I’m just heading out for a run, I’ll be about an hour – I have my phone if you need me” or “I’m going to cut the grass and potter in the garden for a bit.
 Shout if you need me, or I’ll just see you for pre-dinner drinks at 6!”

 9. Set The House Rules.